idfive/Developer-Documentation/docs/front-end/accessibility.md

 ### Tabbing index

 By default, the tabbing index of an element is controlled by the order in which the element appears in the document flow.
-However, it is possible to manually specificy an elements tabbing index using the `tabindex` attribute.
+However, it is possible to manually specify an elements tabbing index using the `tabindex` attribute.

 _Note_: Elements with defined `tabindex` values receive focus first, in the order of their values.
 After navigating past all elements with a defined `tabindex` with a value of 1 or greater, the user will navigate to all other focusable elements, skipping over elements that have already received focus.